 Follow @ChristChurch-Sc on twitter for the latest news and updates.

-In our reception class we work together with Mrs Jones and Miss Sadler.
+In Reception our class teachers are Mrs Deighton and Miss Wheeldon.

 We will have PE on a Monday, please make sure you come to school in your PE kit every Monday.

 We have lots of different areas to explore both inside and outside the classroom which help us with our learning.

 Our Topic this term is 'Ourselves and Autumn'

 Please find our knowledge organiser below which will tell you everything about what the children are learning this term.